Features vs. Benefits vs. Outcomes — Leverage All Three to Boost Your Sales

 Features — what you see

-For a service or other intangible offerings, features are the steps in the process and how it works (i.e. the number of meetings included, follow-up support, or bonus elements).
+For services or other intangible offerings, features are the steps in the process and how it works (i.e. the number of meetings included, follow-up support, or bonus elements).

-In all cases, people need to know what something looks like, either literally or figuratively.
+In all cases, people need to know what something looks like, literally or figuratively.
 Describing the features of a product or service establishes base expectations and provides context.
-When the prospective buyer is able to compare or contrast features with what they’re already familiar with, they can begin to understand what’s being offered and move into the next step of the buying decision.

 Benefits — what you get immediately